ramytarchichy/pebkac-lang/README.md

 *Dollar store knockoff of Haskell.
 Not made in China, surprisingly.*

-This is a simple compiler/interpreter for a VERY basic functional programming language I created for a university assignment.
+This is a simple compiler for a VERY basic functional programming language I created for a university assignment.
 It is not meant to be actually useful, I only spent a few days on this.
 If you want a real functional programming language, ignore this garbage.
 I do NOT want this to turn into the next JavaScript.
 JavaScript was a mistake.

+Syntax is heavily inspired by Kotlin/Scala.
+Generates C++ code.

 ## Features

 - Purely functional programming
 - Higher-order functions
 - Lambda functions
-- Strong typing (TODO)
+- Strong typing (No semantic analysis implemented yet, so it relies on the C++ compiler)
-- Type inference
+- Type inference (Again, relies on C++'s `auto` for now)

-I know functional programming usually involves tail recursion optimization and other things...
-I'm not going to bother implementing any of that because I have a deadline to meet, and no one will ever use this thing afterwards anyway (I hope).

 ## Data Types